uggla/load-balancer-poc/README.md

 As mentioned above, to spread the load to 2 load balancers, a simple round robin dns can be configured.

-Each call to the internal-lb will be sent
+Each call to the internal-lb will be sent alternatively to one address then the other.

 First call to:
 FQDN: internal-lb --> 10.132.69.250